Historic Background : Pewter in the Viking Age

 In modern times, the toxic effect of working with lead based alloys is avoided through the use of so called 'lead free pewter'.
-Sometimes also known as 'Brittannia Metal 92', it is in fact primarily tin (usually 92%) with a small amount of copper and antimony (typically 6 and 2 % respectively).
+Sometimes also known as 'Britannia Metal 92', it is in fact primarily tin (usually 92%) with a small amount of copper and antimony (typically 6 and 2 % respectively).
 This combination raises the melting point from the ancient alloys and also results in a metal that is more viscous when molten.
 For this reason the moulds. must be edge poured for successful castings.
 (Note that although a 'lead free' pipe solder can be substituted for the proper metal, these alloys are even more sluggish when poured, allowing for only simple shapes to be cast with success.)

 Soapstone is the ideal mould material, combining ease of carving with very good durability with proper handling.
 A well designed individual mould should survive through well over a thousand castings!
 It is important that the soapstone be of the softer 'dark green' type, and should be as free of inclusions as possible.
 (The stone from southern Quebec is highly recommended.)
 Individual moulds. are carved into slabs roughly three to four inches square and about 3/4 of an inch thick.

 For the mould carving, almost any small knife will do, but experience has shown a 'wax carver' tool to be ideal.
-Roughing out shapes can be greatly speeded up through the use of a rotary shaft tool (such as a Dremel) with a selection of carving burs.
+Roughing out shapes can be greatly speeded up through the use of a rotary shaft tool (such as a Dremmel) with a selection of carving burs.

 During the casting, any small heat source will do, a modern propane hand torch is ideal.
 In a historic setting, a small cooking fire is more than adequate.
 Some kind of metal ladle is required, a small cast iron one (often used for casting lead sinkers or the like) is the best.